PerfectlySoft/PerfectDocs/guide/cURL.md

 For convenience properties have been added for pulling commonly requested data from a response such as `url` and `responseCode`.

-The following examples show how to pull header and other meta-data from the request:
+The following examples show how to pull header and other meta-data from the response:

 ```swift
 // get the response code